 Please call the office before 8:15 am if your child is going to be absent or late.
 The voice mail can take messages 24 hours a day.
 Please supply us with the student name (first and last), class and reason for absence.
-We will call parents of absent students if we have not been informed by a parent for the reason for the absence.
+We will call parents of absent students if we have not been informed by a parent for the reason of the absence.
 Late students are to report to the office before going to class to have their arrival recorded.

 Board Policy on Safe Arrival states: